batteries-included/heyya/README.md

 # Heyya

 `Heyya` is a utility to help with testing your [Phoenix](https://www.phoenixframework.org/) components and live view.
-Under the hood it uses [Snapshy](https://hex.pm/packages/snapshy)

 ## Getting Started